daniellic9/GithubCommands/remoteCommands.md

+#Remote repository commands

 Here you can find commands that can help with remotes repositories.

 To clone a repository using ssh you should see this github help.
 [About SSH](https://help.github.com/articles/about-ssh/)

 `git clone *ssh_key*`